gruggeri/ADSCV_medium/covid_swiss_map/map_swiss_covid.md

 ![](map_swiss_covid_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-We have seen now how to create a choropleth map, step by step using `{ggplot2}` and we have seen also how to customize it to make it look exactly how we want it to be.
+We have now the code to create a choropleth map and we have seen how to build it step by step using `{ggplot2}`.
+With a little bit of customisation we have now a static map that we save in different format and share.

+If you are interested in how to deal with geographical data, one of the best freely available resource is the [geocomputation with R book](https://geocompr.robinlovelace.net).
+The authors of the book rely heavily of different packages for plotting thematic maps, namely `{tmap}`, which is also worth exploring.
+If you want to use packages such as `{ggtext}` to customise your plots, `{ggplot2}` is the library that you want to rely on, especially if you are already used to work with it.

+I hope you enjoyed this article and stay tuned for more example on how to build maps in R.